 Weight: 383g | Lumens: 3,200 | Rating: 10/10

-On paper the 3,200 Lumen Wilma R7 isn’t the absolute most powerful out there, but it doesn’t look like it – it literally turns night into day.
+On paper the 3,200 Lumen Wilma R7 isn’t the absolute most powerful out there, but on the trail it literally turns night into day.
 We could see the furthest with this light (and ride the fastest), but still see everything close in.
-Superb attention to detail, a ton of really useable features, full customisable, a remote and any mount you like, combined with excellent quality makes the Wilma R7 easily the best light on test.
-And while it’s the most expensive light here, we think the price is justified if you really want the ultimate system.
-Attention to detail, build quality and programmability really set the Wilma R7 apart.

 Serial test winner due to its simple design and excellent beam quality

 Weight: 424g | Lumens: 625, 1,250, 2,500 | Rating: 9/10

 Reasons to avoid: Cable needs to be shorter, or coiled.

 The Light and Motion Seca 2500 Enduro uses a distinctive oval-shaped four-LED lamp unit and a 6-cell Li-ion battery pack.
 This mounts to the frame using a heavy-duty Velcro strap, which we really like because you can get it super tight.
 In fact, we wonder why other companies don’t follow suit.
 Two light modes are offered, which you access via a short or long press of the on/off switch, but you also have to cycle through them to get back to full beam.